chan-csu/ADToolbox/docs/CLI.md

                         downloads amplicon to genome databases
     download-all-databases
-                        downloads all databases that are required by ADToolbox at once show-tables         Show the list of all studies in Kbase add-metagenomics-study
+                        downloads all databases that are required by ADToolbox at once
-                        Add a metagenomics study to the Kbase add-experimental-data-study
-                        Add a study with experimental data to the Kbase

 options:
   -h, --help            show this help message and exit
 ```

-We now go over these commands one by one:
+We will now go over these commands one by one:

 - initialize-feed-db: This will create an empty JSON file in the Database sub-directory in your base directory that will hold all the future feed information that you add.
 You can run this command  by: